philomena-dev/philomena-docker/README.md

 > - Short-term instances (intended to run for less than 12 months)
 > - To test/evaluate the Philomena software
 >
-> **If you intend to run a Philomena instance which does not meet the above criteria, follow the [Recommended Setup Guide](https://github.com/philomena-dev/philomena/wiki/Production-Setup) instead.**
+> **If you intend to run a Philomena instance which does not meet the above criteria, we highly recommend that you follow the [Kubernetes Setup Guide](https://github.com/philomena-dev/philomena/wiki/Production-Setup) instead.**
+>
+> Kubernetes deployment is designed with long-term operation and scalability in mind.
+It has many advantages over the Docker setup, among the most notable of which are easier disaster recovery, better security, and easier long-term maintenance.

 > [!CAUTION]
 >